EstherNdu/Sport-Injury-Analysis/README.md

 # Brief Introduction
 For this Analysis, I stepped into the role of a sports data analyst to analyze injury patterns and uncover actionable insights that sports teams and medical staff can use to reduce injury risk and improve athlete welfare.

-Here, I identify the most frequent injury, injury occurrence and recurrence rate, recovery speed index, treatment effectiveness rate and provided recommendations to prevent common injuries and enhance athlete recovery.
+Here, I identified the most frequent injury, injury occurrence and recurrence rate, recovery speed index, treatment effectiveness rate and provided recommendations to prevent common injuries and enhance athlete recovery.

 # About The Dataset